mccombspj/kurumastories/content/honda/honda-1300/MF-RT-Honda-1300-Coupe-9S-1970.md

 Also, while FF cars have a flat floor, the space next to the pedals is cramped, and it feels like a large amount of floor space has been sacrificed.
-The gauges are luxurious and generously sized, so I think they are a good value in terms of perceived product value.
+The gauges are luxurious and generously sized, so I think they are a good feature in terms of perceived product value.

 <b>Hoshijima:</b> I think it's a bad idea to have the air conditioner on the dashboard.
-It's too loud, so I think it would be better to have it installed at the rear of the cabin.
+It's too conspicuous, so I think it would be better to have it installed at the rear of the cabin.